-Babies sneeze, and although it can be completely normal, a lot of parents question whether or not their babies’ sneezing is normal or cause for concern.
+Babies sneeze, and a lot of parents question whether or not this is normal or cause for concern.

 Afraid your infant is sneezing more than normal?
-We talked to Jacqueline Winkelmann, MD, FAAP, aka “Dr. Jacq,” to find out what’s normal and what’s not.
+We talked to Bobbie Medical Advisor Jacqueline Winkelmann, MD, FAAP, aka “Dr. Jacq,” to find out what’s normal and what’s not.

 How much newborn sneezing is normal sneezing?

 Newborn sneezing is not only common but necessary.
 Just like adults, newborns sneeze as a reflex to help clear particles and obstructions.

 “Even if it seems like your baby is sneezing a lot, chances are it is totally normal,” says pediatrician Dr. Jacq.

 If your baby sneezes without other symptoms of illness (fever, cough, congestion, trouble breathing), it is probably nothing to worry about.

 Here are some of the most common reasons why babies sneeze: